Athens' Golden Age and the Delian League

 They had silver mines, which provided them with increased wealth.

-However, many of his critics claimed that it centralised power of the league in the hands of Athens.
+However, many of his critics claimed that it centralised power of the League in the hands of Athens.

-Using their control over the treasury, Athens required other league members to pay an annual fee rather than to supply ships and men.
+Using their control over the treasury, Athens then required other league members to pay an annual fee rather than to supply ships and men.

 This influx of money was spent to rebuild Athens and enhance its own prestige.

 Athens also increased the strength of its navy during this period.

-This navy allowed them to control trade in the Aegean Sea and expand their empire.
+This new navy allowed them to control trade in the Aegean Sea and expand their empire.

-The increase in wealth and power meant that Athens attracted a lot of attention.
 As a result, many people seeking to advance their careers were drawn to the city.
-During Athens' golden age, the city-state became a center of learning.

 Pericles' building projects

-Under the rule of Pericles, Athens invested heavily in public works projects like the Parthenon.
+Under the rule of Pericles, Athens invested heavily in public works projects like the Parthenon

-This was meant to provide greater security for goods being transported from the port to Athens itself, as well as providing defensible structures against potential land invaders.
+Once completed in 457 BC, it was meant to provide greater security for goods being transported from the port to Athens itself, as well as providing defensible structures against potential land invaders.

 Wide lens view of the Acropolis in Athens